gsimon75/esp8266_gps_unit/README.md

 What's remaining:
  - GPIO1 for non-essential outputs (like status LEDs)
  - GPIO3 for non-essential outputs (like status LEDs), but if we cease supporting the emergency flashing, then it's completely available
- - GPIO12, GPIO14 completely available, has internal pull-up and pull-down resistors too
+ - GPIO12, GPIO14 completely available, have internal pull-up and pull-down resistors too
  - GPIO16 completely available, has only internal pull-down (can be used to wake up from deep sleep, not that we used that)